-When working with patients presenting with fatigue, a physician will aim to develop a more precise description of symptoms, typically by asking the following types of questions:1-3
+When patients present with fatigue, doctors will try to develop a more precise description of symptoms, typically by asking the following types of questions:

-- During the past month have you often been bothered by feeling down, depressed, or hopeless?
-Or: During the past month have you often been bothered by little interest or pleasure in doing things?
+- During the past month have you often been bothered by feeling down, depressed, or hopeless? - positive answers may indicate depression.

 - Has your fatigue developed gradually or suddenly?

-Other, more general questions are designed to elicit information regarding any psychological or lifestyle issues, such as feelings of boredom, stress, unhappiness and disappointment.
-There may be questions about relationships and any recent bereavements or upheavals related to unemployment or housing.
-The doctor may also ask about a patient's diet and exercise.3
+More general questions are designed to elicit information regarding psychological or lifestyle issues.
+There may be questions about relationships and any recent bereavements or upheavals related to employment or housing.
+The doctor may also ask about a patient's diet and exercise.

-The doctor may take a 'sleep history' to work out whether a sleep disorder is leading to the fatigue:1-3
+The doctor might take a 'sleep history' to work out whether a sleep disorder is leading to the fatigue:

 - How much sleep do you get each night?

-- Do you have trouble getting to sleep or do you wake up in the night?
+- Do you have trouble getting to sleep or do you wake up during the night?